ayman-github/Flutter_Movies_App_BloC_Demo/README.md

 # flutter_app_bloc_demo

-A new Flutter project>
+A new Flutter project.
-This is a simple app implements the BloC pattern using Flutter for state management.
+<h2>This is a simple app implements the BloC pattern using Flutter for state management.</h2>

 ## Getting Started